 Technical Debt: The Silent Tax That's Slowly Killing Your Business

 Every shortcut you took three years ago is still charging you interest.
-Technical debt doesn't arrive in an envelope — it arrives as slower deliveries, scarier releases, and a team that's quietly exhausted from keeping the lights on.
+Technical debt doesn't come in an envelope.
+It shows up as slower deliveries, scarier releases, and a team that's worn out from keeping the lights on.

 Heartbyte Team